pachyderm/pachyderm/doc/docs/1.12.x/enterprise/auth/saml/saml.md

 ## Logging In
 Currently Pachyderm only supports IdP-initiated authentication.
-To proceed, configure your Okta app to point to the Pachyderm ACS (`http://localhost:30654/saml/acs` if using `pachctl`'s port forwarding), then sign in via the new Okta app in your Okta dashboard.
+To proceed, configure your app to point to the Pachyderm ACS (`http://localhost:30654/saml/acs` if using `pachctl`'s port forwarding), then sign in via the new app in your dashboard.

-After clicking on the test Okta app, your browser will do a SAML authentication handshake with your pachyderm cluster, and you will arrive at your Pachyderm dashboard fully authenticated.
+After clicking on the test app, your browser will do a SAML authentication handshake with your pachyderm cluster, and you will arrive at your Pachyderm dashboard fully authenticated.
 To log in with the Pachyderm CLI, get a One-Time Password from the Pachyderm dash, and then run `pachctl auth login